Super Mario World (TV series): Legacy

 In 2006, after British satellite children's channel Pop began airing reruns of the series, the series gained a surge in popularity as being one of the major source materials for YouTube Poops alongside the other DIC Mario cartoons, video game Hotel Mario, Adventures of Sonic the Hedgehog, and multiple games animated by Animation Magic.
-The show produced multiple internet memes, most notably "Mama Luigi", referencing Luigi's quote in the 1991 episode of the same name.
+The show produced multiple internet memes, most notably "Mama Luigi", referencing Luigi's quote in the episode of the same name.

 In 2017, 227 animators collaborated to reanimate "Mama Luigi" in their own styles.
 Each of the 255 total scenes featured a unique animation style.
-It was dedicated to the memories of Canadian actor Tony Rosato, who voiced Luigi, and Canadian actor Harvey Atkin, who voiced King Koopa.
+It was dedicated to the memories of Canadian actors Tony Rosato and Harvey Atkin, who voiced Luigi and King Koopa respectively.